kubow/AstroSmrkRust/README.md

   - hold the development process
   - releases packages
 - frontend part is build in SvelteKit + Vite.
+- if you previously run any dev, you need to `cargo clean`.
 - start developing by `yarn tauri dev`.
 - build by `cargo tauri build`

 ## Recommended IDE Setup